Poomon001/UVEC_hack2020-Dating_App/readME.md

 2. Take the input emails and search for all details of each in a CVS file
 3. Use the details retrieved to calculate a matching score from many formulas
 4. On Matching Mode: Display a matching score and owner name
-5. On Ranking Mode: Calculate scores of every user and Display the top 10 highest matching scores and owner names
+5. On Ranking Mode: Calculate scores of every user and Display the top 10 highest scores and owner names

 ## The division of labor
 A team - Communicate to make algorithms to calculate a matching score formula